Submitting a Planning Application

-Please note that all plans submitted MUST have a scale bar (or measurable dimensions), and be drawn to a standard metric scale.
+Please note that all plans submitted must have a scale bar (or measurable dimensions), and be drawn to a standard metric scale.
 They should also include a plan/drawing number and you must also send us the necessary fee.
 Any applications missing any of these things will not be made valid.

 View Planning obligations for education provision.
 Contributions will be sought on development proposals of 4 or more dwellings where Bucks County Council advises that there is pressure to provide education services.

 View Information on the South Bucks District Council policy on affordable housing provision, including those sites that should contribute, together with links to the Council's Model S106 Agreements.

 Information on the implementation of Sustainable Urban Drainage Systems (SUDS) as of April 2015 can be accessed via the following page SUDS: Information

 What happens next?